d-chambers/seisobs/README.md

-    63 Event(s) in Catalog:
+    50 Event(s) in Catalog:
     1990-12-13T11:09:19.800000Z | +60.328,   +5.167 | 0.9 MC
     1993-09-29T22:25:48.600000Z | +18.066,  +76.451 | 6.3 MB
     ...
-    2016-01-03T09:13:02.300000Z | +47.471, -115.784 | -0.2 ML
+    2009-01-15T17:49:39.100000Z | +46.857, +155.154 | 6.9 MB
-    2016-02-02T13:15:50.900000Z | +47.483, -115.787 | 1.0 ML
+    2011-01-29T06:55:00.000000Z |  +0.000,   +0.000
     To see all events call 'print(CatalogObject.__str__(print_all=True))'

-This should have taken about 20 seconds to read in 60+ files.
-A bit slow but hopefully you don't have to convert thousands of s-files to xml very often.
+This should have taken about 20 seconds to read in 50 files.
+A bit slow so hopefully you don't have to read thousands of s-files very often.

-To convert a directory of sfiles into a directory of quakeML files you can use the seis2disk method of the seisobs class.
-This is probably the best route to take if you need to convert a large number of files because seisobs load, convert, and save one file at time to avoid excessive memory usage.
+To convert a directory of sfiles into a directory of quakeML files you can use the seis2disk function (seisobs.seis2disk).
+This is probably the best route to take if you need to convert a large number of files because seisobs loads, converts, and saves one file at time to avoid excessive memory usage.

 ## How it works